YWCA GREATER CHARLESTON

 Adrianne also serves on the boards of the South Carolina Public Relations Society of America, Dorchester Two Educational Foundation, and Charleston Youth Leadership Council, Inc. She holds a bachelor’s degree in broadcast journalism from the University of South Carolina and a master of science from The Citadel Graduate College.

-Adrianne and her husband Randy are the proud parents of three children: Erika, Morgan, and Jared-Benjamin.
+Adrianne and her husband Randy are the proud parents of three adult children: Erika, Morgan, and Jared-Benjamin.

 Picture